 - Save configuration across multiple channels

-- Sensitivity and voltage resolution are adjustable in the differential modes
+- Sensitivity and voltage resolution is adjustable in the differential modes

 - Both positive and negative voltages can be seen in the differential mode

-- Sampling rate is adjustable up the maximum
+- The sampling rate is adjustable up to the maximum

 - Save maximum and minimum values over the session life